hurufu/prolog-docker/README.md

 have a lot of them working on my machine, but I will need to package them to properly include here.

+## Usage

+If you use Arch Linux you can build packages yourself, but I plan to host pre-build binaries to simplify it.

+ 1. Build packages (it may fail for a number of reasons, beware)

+        make repo

+ 2. If you've built all the packages (the hard part), then it just works:

+        make run

+    This command will create a Docker image and it will run `test.pl` for all currently supported engines.
+If you want to test another default goal or different program file the simple redefine some variables:

+        make run PROG=myprog.pl MAIN=mymain

 ## Currently working

 SWI, Scryer, GNU, Ciao, Trealla.